glacials/twos.dev/src/From Google to Apple.md

 ### Google Maps → Apple Maps

 Apple Maps gets a lot of flak for its initial release state, rightly so.
 But that was years ago, and they’ve kept at it.
-It’s improved a lot.
+It’s improved.

 Unfortunately it’s only gotten good, not great.
 There are a lot of small UX benefits over Google Maps, such as the spoken direction “Go past this light, then at the next one, turn `$DIRECTION`”, but about 5% of my trips to new places end me at the right area, but wrong specific destination.
 I’ve been routed to the delivery entrance for a museum, the back entrance for an airport, and the wrong parking lot (15 minutes of walking wrong) of a large 360° shopping center.